-Appraising is an always changing profession.
-On a regular basis, it seems, appraisers are asked to include more information or have steps added to their process.
-All of this is to guarantee the end user receives the best information possible.
+The appraisal profession is continuously evolving.
+Every year, it seems, appraisers are asked to present additional information or have steps added to their process.
+All of this is to ensure the end user has the best information to be had.
 To stay current with the constantly changing requirements, Crest Appraisal Services is constantly testing additional tools and improving processes to increase efficiency so we can do more work for you.
-At Crest Appraisal Services we know that time is important to everybody, so below are some tips you can do to lower turn times on any appraisals ordered with Crest Appraisal Services.
+At Crest Appraisal Services we know that time is important to everybody, so we've listed a couple of things you can do to trim turn times on any appraisals ordered with Crest Appraisal Services.

-- By ordering online, you get automatic e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
-This tip single-handedly will save the most time!
-We don't have to manually enter information from a fax, and you don't have to wonder whether we got the order.
+- By ordering online, you automatically receive e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+No longer do we have to re-key information from a fax, and you don't have to wonder whether we got the order.

-- Being just one number off on the street address can really unnecessarily interrupt an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to pass long with the request.
+Even a list of recent sales in the area is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-Feel free to contact us if you have any questions about your property or a job we're working on for you.
+Feel free to call us at if you have any questions about your property or a job we're working on for you.

-- Are you telling us up front any details of the property that might make it distinct?
+- Are you telling us up front any characteristics of the property that might make it distinct?

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how differing elements contribute to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique elements of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we'll find out on our own, knowing them early on makes your report arrive faster.
+- Cookie-cutter houses are relatively easy to appraise.
+What takes time is analyzing how unique characteristics add to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
+While these are things that we would find out on our own, knowing them early on is likely to make your report arrive sooner.

-- Let the occupants know what to expect.
+- Do the occupants know what to expect?

-- Setting an inspection time and date with the homeowner can be one of the most tedious tasks in the appraisal process.
-Some homeowners are clearly apprehensive with the fact an unknown persons wants to come in their home, look around, and take copious notes.
-Believing that it will increase the value, many homeowners feel they ought to make the place spotless before the appraisal inspection.
-So they put off the appointment until they can get around to cleaning.
+- Confirming an appointment with the homeowner can be one of the most time consuming steps in the appraisal process.
+It's understandable for a homeowner to be apprehensive with a stranger looking in every square foot of their home, taking pictures, and making abundant notes.
+Under the belief that it will increase the value, some homeowners believe they have to make the place spotless before the appraisal inspection.
+So they put off the inspection until they have cleaned.

-Coming from you -- someone they are working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the appraisal inspection time.
-Please feel free to point your clients to our website, where we have multiple pages of relevant information for homeowners as well as others about the appraisal process.
-Have them call us if they want to familiarize themselves with our staff and services.
-And tell them it benefits them to set the appointment soon!
+Coming directly from you -- someone they are working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and likely decrease the appraisal inspection time.
+Our website has numerous pages of useful information about the appraisal process for homeowners.
+I encourage you to share it with your customers.
+Have them call us if they want to familiarize themselves with the staff and our services.
+Remind them it's to their benefit to set the appointment quickly!

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
 As each important milestone in an assignment is completed, that information can be viewed instantly online.
-There's no easier or faster way to keep track of the status of your report.
+There's no faster or easier way to keep track of the status of your report.